Dirty rap: Contemporary dirty rap

 Dirty rap was a popular subgenre into the 1990s and 2000s, particular in Southern hip hop.
 Luke Campbell of 2 Live Crew continued to produce dirty rap as a solo artist into the 2000s.

 Kool Keith described the lyrical content of his 1997 album Sex Style as "pornocore".
 The album features Keith variously portraying himself as characters ranging from pimps to perverts.
 Keith also uses sexual metaphors to diss other rappers, many of which involve urolagnia.
-Kool Keith later appeared on the 2001 album Porn Again, a dirty rap or pornocore concept album by The Smut Peddlers.
-The Smut Peddlers consisted of Mr. Eon and DJ Mighty Mi from The High & Mighty and rapper Cage.
+Kool Keith later appeared on the 2001 album Porn Again, a dirty rap or pornocore concept album by the Smut Peddlers.

-In 2001, Afroman released the comical rap single "Crazy Rap," a song in which he describes sexual activities such as anal intercourse in heavy detail.

-Khia's hit single "My Neck My Back" (from her 2002 album Thug Misses) later achieved CHR status – being played on Top 40 radio.

-The genre made a strong comeback in the Southern hip hop (or "Dirty South") scene starting in the late 1990s and peaking in about 2005 with two hit singles, Ying-Yang Twins' sexually explicit "Wait (The Whisper Song)", as well as David Banner's dirty single, "Play," both produced by the "father of snap", Mr. Collipark.
-Southern rapper Plies has released several dirty rap singles, such as "Becky" and "Fucking or What".
-Most of Plies' work focuses on drugs and violence and he is not a full-time dirty artist, although almost all the singles released contained dirty rap.

-Some examples of dirty rap by East Coast hip hop artists include Akinyele's "Put It in Your Mouth", The Notorious B.I.G.'s "Nasty Girl", Lil' Kim's "Magic Stick", Bravehearts' "Oochie Wally", 50 Cent's "Candy Shop" and "Ayo Technology", featuring Justin Timberlake, which contains references to looking at porn and urges to perform in bisexual activities.
-Also notable is "Tush" by Ghostface Killah and Missy Elliott.

 Lil Wayne was ranked one of the dirtiest rappers by Billboard in 2012.